chrismurrph/om-alarming/README.md

 To build and run:
 1. `lein clean`
 2. `lein deps`
-3. from IntelliJ do a complete build - this will give us class files from the simlink-ed java files (easy to forget!!)
+3. from IntelliJ do a complete build - this will give us class files from the simlink-ed java files (easy to forget!! (*))
 4. `client.sh` -> gives the figwheel/browser REPL
 5. `server.sh` -> gives a server REPL.
 You have to `(go)` to get the server to run

+(*) When doesn't work Invalidate Caches and Restart in IDEA

-All the server side dependencies are in an uber (library non runnable jar that has all 3rd party and config stuff) called smartgas-deps.
+All the server side dependencies are in an uber (library non runnable jar that has all 3rd party and config stuff) called enhanced-smartgas-deps.
 After change this jar file need to `lein clean`, `lein deps` - the deps part brings in the fresh jar file.